The maryland delegation

 district 1 - u.s. rep. Andy Harris (r)

 Congressman Andy Harris is the sole Republican member of the Maryland congressional delegation.
 His district includes all of Maryland’s Eastern Shore.
-An eight-term member of the House, Harris serves on the Appropriations Committee.
+A nine-term member of the House, Harris serves on the Appropriations Committee.
 Married and the father of five, Congressman Harris earned his undergraduate, graduate, and medical degrees from Johns Hopkins University.

 Thomas Take: Safe Bet Republican